 Keep in mind that for many municipal leaders, money will be the primary concern.
 Build a compelling case that the development of the trail will benefit many aspects of the community, add to the quality of life and even provide an economic boon to the area.

-Use the Meeting in a Box and other RTC resources to support your case and develop presentation materials for meetings with local leaders and the community at large.
+Use and other RTC resources to support your case and develop presentation materials for meetings with local leaders and the community at large.

 Organize Meetings